How to Completely Optimize Your Google My Business Listing

 Verifying Your Google My Business Listing

+This is done via Postcard by mail, which takes up to five business days.

+It proves to Google you can manage and do, in fact, represent the business you claim.

-Once you have submitted your business info and your service area (if applicable), you’ll need to verify your listing.
-This is crucial for the visibility and performance of your business listing.
+Verifying your business is crucial for the visibility and performance of the listing.

-It’s probably easiest to verify your listing by mail.
-By doing so, Google knows the address you’ve provided as a business address exists and you receive mail there.

-This helps Google weed out the false listings that will only misdirect users and derail the usefulness of Google Search and Maps, among other tools.

-It’s important to recognize that Google won’t display your business or its edits until the business is verified.
+It’s important to know that Google won’t display your business or its edits until the business is verified.

-You also can’t access any page insights/analytical information or business reviews.
+Without verification, you cannot access page insights/analytical information or business reviews from the back end.

-Verification typically takes less than a week, in which Google will send you a verification code postcard that, once you receive, you verify with the enclosed code and your business will officially be live.
+Google will send you a verification code postcard that you will use to verify your listing and your business will officially be live.

 Publishing Your Google My Business Listing

-It’s important to use all resources Google My Business offers within its listing details to get the most out of your business locations.
+Use all resources offered by Google My Business within its listing details to get the most out of your business locations.

-Some basic but crucial tips for optimizing your listing:
+Here are some basic but crucial tips for optimizing your listing:

-Local search results favor the most relevant results for searches, and business offering the most detailed and accurate information will be easier to serve in search.
+Businesses offering the most detailed and accurate information will be easier to serve in search.

-Don’t leave anything to be guessed or assumed; make sure your listing communicates with potential customers what your business does, where it is, and how they can acquire the good and/or services your business is offering.
+Make sure your listing communicates what your business does, where it is, and how they can acquire the goods and/or services your business is offering.

-Just like traditional website SEO, Google uses a variety of signals to serve search results, and including important keywords and search phrases to your business listing will be incredibly helpful, especially since your business website is listed directly within your GMB listing.
+Just like traditional website SEO, Google uses a variety of signals to serve search results.

+Including important keywords and search phrases to your business listing will be incredibly helpful, especially since your business website is listed directly within your GMB listing.

+Use these in the business description and each time you post a Local Post to your audience.

-Google offers the ability to customize hours for holidays and other special events, and it should always be used to keep your site accurate and users happy.
+Google offers the ability to customize hours for holidays and other special events.

+It should always be updated to keep your site accurate and users happy.

+And, in the age of COVID-19, GMB offers even more flexibility around hours and messaging for potential customers.

 Photos help business listings’ performance more than most business owners and marketers probably expect.

-Businesses with photos on their listings receive 42 percent more requests for driving directions on Google Maps and 35 percent more click-throughs to their websites than businesses that without photos, according to Google.
+Businesses with photos on their listings receive 42% more requests for driving directions on Google Maps and 35% more click-throughs to their websites than businesses without photos, according to Google.

-(Keep reading for more GMB photo tips.)
+Keep reading for more GMB photo tips below.

 Interacting with customers by responding to their reviews illustrates that your business values its customers and the feedback that they leave regarding it.

-Positive reviews are going to have a positive effect on potential customers when researching your business, but they also increase your business’s visibility in search results.
+Positive reviews are going to have a positive effect on potential customers when researching your business.

 Encourage customers to leave feedback by creating a link they can click to write reviews for your business.